Here's What These 8 Big Names Need At The Wyndham Championship To Avoid Missing The FedEx Cup Playoffs

 Several players such as Scheffler, Rory McIlroy and a number of their likely Ryder Cup teammates in September have already booked their spot in not only the first round but also likely the final 30 later in August.

-However, there are more than a few star names who have suffered frustrating and disappointing seasons, with campaigns hanging in the balance over the coming days and weeks.
+However, there are more than a few star names who have suffered frustrating and disappointing seasons, with campaigns hanging in the balance over the coming days.

-Below, we've listed just a handful of the big names who are in danger of completely missing out on the lucrative FedEx Cup Playoffs.
+Below, we've listed just a handful of the big names who are in danger of completely missing out on the lucrative FedEx Cup Playoffs with just the Wyndham Championship remaining to change their fate.
+And - thanks to PGA Tour staff writer, Paul Hodowanic - we now know exactly what they need to do in order to make it happen.

-Gary Woodland takes a shot at the Texas Children's Houston Open
+Nicolai Hojgaard takes a shot at the Genesis Championship

 (Image credit: Getty Images)

 Gary Woodland has been through plenty over the past several years, and it is fantastic to see him happy and healthy once more.
-But the Kansas-born pro needs a notable couple of weeks if he is to make the FedEx Cup top-70 this term.
+But the Kansas-born pro needs a decent result at the Wyndham Championship if he is to make the FedEx Cup top-70 this term.

-Through 18 starts, the 2019 US Open champion has only managed a runner-up (Texas Children's Houston Open) and four further top-25s.
-He has limited missed cuts to just six, but the American is on the wrong side of the dotted line late in the day.
+Through 18 starts, the 2019 US Open champion had only managed a runner-up (Texas Children's Houston Open) and four further top-25s alongside six missed cuts.
+However, a T20th at the 3M Open gave him a fighting chance heading into the Wyndham Championship.

 (Image credit: Getty Images)